 Q: How effective is the Wurn Technique as a hydrosalpinx treatment?

-A: Our therapists have successfully cleared fallopian tubes blockages, including hydrosalpinx, in many women with lasting results.
+A: Our therapists have successfully cleared fallopian tube blockages, including hydrosalpinx, in many women with lasting results.

 The journal Fertility and Sterility published a study on treating hydrosalpinx with the Wurn Technique.
 In the study, we saw: